microsoft/maro/docs/source/key_components/rl_toolkit.rst

 Algorithm
 ---------

 The algorithm is the kernel abstraction of the RL formulation for a real-world problem.
-The ``LearningModule`` and ``LearningModuleManager`` abstractions described below allow an algorithm to be abstracted as the simple combination of a model (LearningModuleManager) and a configuration object.
+Our abstraction
+decouples algorithm and model so that an algorithm can exist as an RL paradigm independent of the inner workings of the models it uses to generate actions or estimate values.
+For example, the actor-critic algorithm does not need to concern itself with the structures and optimizing schemes of the actor and critic models.
+This decoupling is achieved by the ``LearningModel`` abstraction described below.

 .. image:: ../images/rl/algorithm.svg